 And if you can arrange personalised learning for your members then even better!

 Furthermore, it might encourage members to contribute to other professional development courses themselves in the future.
-This could be in for form a a face to face seminar or may be a webinar that can later be converted into a training course.
+This could be in the form of a face to face seminar or may be a webinar that can later be converted into a training course.

 Furthermore, it will naturally lead to instances where your members start taking on mentoring roles.
 Maybe even without realising it.
 Putting education at the forefront will encourage your more experienced members to help out where they can.
 If you can make becoming a mentor incentivised, who knows where that could lead you!